EPA chief Scott Pruitt shocked many when he reversed course on withdrawing Obama-era proposed mining restrictions in Alaska's Bristol Bay region.

 First family brothers Donald Trump Jr. and Eric Trump have both taken fishing expeditions in the rugged region.

-Bear Trail Lodge guide Nanci Morris Lyon last year ferried Eric Trump's roughly dozen-man bachelor party, including his brother.
+Bear Trail Lodge guide Nanci Morris Lyon in 2014 ferried Eric Trump's roughly dozen-man bachelor party, including his brother.
 Then Trump Jr. brought his son, Donald Trump III, back this year to the neighboring Alaska's Gold Creek Lodge.

 "They were there.
 They understand how stupid it is to put something so toxic in the middle of something so pristine," said Lyon, who recently penned a Juneau Empire op-ed against Pebble.
 "I honestly feel it was one of the huge catalysts that made Pruitt change his mind."